 It is true that a child’s dream may change over time but at least they have an insight of knowing they’ll be up to something for which they need to settle their finance and goals in place.
 Along with this, they learn the relationship between patience and achievement.

 Money is a result of earning and hard work

 Make sure your kid knows that ‘money does not grow on trees.’
 It might be helpful if you take your child to work someday and allow them to have an insight into the earning world so they can realize earning money takes a lot of hard work.

 This is a great way through which one learns how to not waste money and the correct way of spending it.
 Another way this can be done is by making them do chores and pay a little for it.
 This is a great way through which they are learning that they need to work hard for money.

 The important distinction between need and want

 A financially savvy person is well aware of their needs and what they actually want, whereas kids probably face trouble understanding this.
 Taking kids to grocery shopping allows them to understand that basic food items are needed and snacks and just want that they can surely live without.
-Similarly by saying no to some of their choices like Aaron Easaw and wishes again teaches them a lesson distinguishing both.
+Similarly by saying no to some of their choices, again teaches them a lesson distinguishing both.